pulumi/docs/pulumi-hugo/themes/default/content/proserv/_index.md

     title: "Empowering Your Cloud Transformation"
     description: |
         At Pulumi Professional Services, we partner with you to accelerate your cloud transformation journey.
 Leveraging our deep expertise in infrastructure as code (IaC), we provide tailored solutions that enhance your cloud and platform engineering efforts, ensuring a seamless, secure, and scalable cloud environment.

-solutions_header:
-    title: "Tailored Solutions for Cloud Success"
-    description: "Our suite of solutions addresses the unique challenges of cloud and platform engineering, ensuring your infrastructure is efficient, secure, and ready for the future."

-solutions:
-    items_per_row: 3
-    items:
-        - title: "Cloud Infrastructure Automation"
-          icon:
-            name: rocketship
-            color: yellow
-          description: "Automate your cloud infrastructure with Pulumi's IaC tools, enabling rapid deployment and management of cloud resources."
-        - title: "Security and Compliance Frameworks"
-          icon:
-            name: security
-            color: yellow
-          description: "Implement comprehensive security and compliance frameworks to protect your cloud environments and meet regulatory standards."
-        - title: "Scalable Architecture Design"
-          icon:
-            name: buildings
-            color: yellow
-          description: "Design scalable, resilient cloud architectures that support your business objectives and growth."
-        - title: "FinOps and Cost Optimization"
-          icon:
-              name: exchange
-              color: yellow
-          description: "Implementing FinOps best practices and cost optimization strategies to maximize your cloud investment, reducing waste and aligning costs with business value."
-        - title: "Integrated Developer Portals"
-          icon:
-            name: code-window
-            color: yellow
-          description: "Developing comprehensive developer portals that centralize access to tools, resources, and documentation, fostering an efficient and collaborative environment."
-        - title: "Migration and Adoption"
-          icon:
-              name: rocketship
-              color: yellow
-          description: "Leverage Pulumi's expertise to migrate and adopt infrastructure and policy as code, including migrations from AWS CloudFormation, Terraform, AWS CDK, and other IaC tools."

 challenges:
     title: "Challenges in Cloud and Platform Engineering"